Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/migration-guide.md

 This guide is intended to assist in the migration to `@azure/keyvault-certificates` from `azure-keyvault`.
 It will focus on side-by-side comparisons for similar operations between the two packages.

 Familiarity with the `azure-keyvault` package is assumed.
-For those new to the Key Vault client libraries for JavaScript, please refer to the [README for name of @azure/keyvault-certificates here][kvc-readme] rather than this guide.
+For those new to the Key Vault client libraries for JavaScript, please refer to the [README for @azure/keyvault-certificates][kvc-readme] rather than this guide.

 ## Table of contents